adammccormack/simple-warehouse-tech-test/README.md

 As a User,
 So that I can remove a crate of product from the shelf, I would like to be able to remove the product

+As a User,
+So that I can view availability of spaces in the warehouse, I would like to be able to view the warehouse state

+As a User,
+So that I can end the application,
+I would like a exit option

 ```